More Fermionic Supersymmetric Wilson loops in Four Dimensions: Fermionic supersymetric WLs in SYM

 The fermionic Zarembo loop is classically $Q_s$-cohomological equivalent to the bosonic one:

 where $V$ can be constructed as

-If the $Q_s$-cohomological equivalence holds at the quantum level, the expectation values of the bosonic and fermionic loop should be equal.
-The expectation values of the bosonic Zarembo loops are known to be exactly one \cite{Guralnik:2003di,Guralnik:2004yc,Dymarsky:2006ve}.
+If the $Q_s$-cohomological equivalence holds at the quantum level, the expectation values of the bosonic and fermionic loops should be equal.
+The expectation values of the bosonic Zarembo loops are known to be exactly one~\cite{Guralnik:2003di,Guralnik:2004yc,Dymarsky:2006ve}.
 In this subsection, we compute the expectation value of the fermionic Zarembo loop to order $g^4$ in perturbation theory to test the $Q_s$-cohomological equivalence.
+We will use regularization by dimensional reduction~\cite{Siegel:1979wq} as in~\cite{Erickson:2000af}.
+We do not take the planar limit in this computation.

-Let us review the calculation of the expectation value of the bosonic loop in \cite{Zarembo:2002an}.
+Let us first review the calculation of the vacuum expectation value of the bosonic loop in~ \cite{Zarembo:2002an}.
 In the Feynman gauge, the tree-level propagators take the form